Seagate/cortx/doc/CORTX on JBOD.rst

 Starting Service
 -----------------

-- Run the following command to start the service.
+- Run the following command to start the service on all the 3 nodes.

    ::